somnio-software/flutter-wordle-challenge/README.md

 ## Description:

-Well, we all have played Wordle where we had to match new keywords every day!
-How about building one using Flutter?
-Let's create a Wordle game using Flutter.
-However, there is a twist, how about you make the Wordle that contains the words related to Flutter only?
-For example, Container, GestureDetector, Bloc, etc. It would be amusing to create such a game that involves your love, Flutter 💙.
-However, in this Wordle, people can play any number of times a day!
-Enjoy as much as you want!
-Also, who doesn't love our cute little Dash?
-Solving each Wordle would also give players reward points in terms of Dash!
+We've all played Wordle, where we had to match new words every day!
+What about building one using Flutter?

+Let's create a Wordle with Flutter that only contains words related to Flutter!
+For example, Container, GestureDetector, Bloc, etc. It will be fun to create a game that involves our love for Flutter 💙.

+This Wordle, however, lets anyone play it as many times as they want!
+You’ll be able to play as much as you want!
+And, who doesn’t love our cute little Dash?
+Wouldn't it be great if players could earn Dash points with every Wordle they solved?

+Can’t wait to see what you create!

 ## Instructions:

--   You have to start with our Wordle Template (GitHub Link).
+-   You have to start with our (Wordle Template)
 -   You have to use at least 110 words in the Wordle.
 -   Feel free to show your creativity.